What is involved in a pre-retirement checkup? How do you make sure you are ready to retire?

 In addition, a financial planner can help you determine how much more money you might need to put aside in savings during your remaining working years, what age you should begin to collect your Social Security, what changes you need to make to your lifestyle, and the tax ramifications of making withdrawals from your IRA or 401(k).
 The financial planner can also help you decide if some of your current assets should be placed in a Roth IRA, to reduce your future taxes.

 After going through all the numbers, first by yourself and then with a financial planner, you will feel much more confident about your retirement plans.
 Your goal is to be comfortable and confident when you stop working.

-For an overview of retirement planning, watch for my book Retirement Awareness: 10 Steps to a Comfortable Retirement which will be published by Griffin Publishing and Watering Seeds in the fall of 2017.
+For an overview of retirement planning, watch for my book Retirement Awareness: 10 Steps to a Comfortable Retirement which will be published by Griffin Publishing in 2018.